fivetran/dbt_stripe/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # DBT Stripe

-This DBT project aims to calculate important financial metrics, such as the MRR, from Stripe data.
-For such, It utilizes a Stripe DBT package from Fivetran as described below
+This DBT project aims to calculate important financial metrics, such as MRR, from Stripe data.
+This project is a fork of [fivetran/dbt_stripe](https://github.com/fivetran/dbt_stripe).
+Calculation of metrics is highly opinionated but it can hopefully serve as a starting point for other implementations.

 # Stripe Package